yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 # Fork Yearn UI

-This is a step-by-step guide on how to fork and customize [Macarena Finance](https://github.com/yearn/macarena-finance) which is a yearn UI made to be forked.
+This is a step-by-step guide on how to fork and customize [macarena.finance](https://macarena.finance/) which is a yearn UI made to be forked using the open-source [repository](https://github.com/yearn/macarena-finance).
 Deploying your own UI makes you eligible to receive partner [profit-sharing](https://docs.yearn.finance/partners/introduction#profit-share-model) fees.

   ## Install required software

 To follow all steps you need to install the following dependencies: